 We still had social distancing restrictions, and this trip made us realise that we didn’t want to travel internationally while Covid restrictions were still in place, especially with a very sociable little boy who loves talking to people.
 We noticed small changes in behaviour even within the country and thought navigating some of these interactions would be more difficult with greater cultural and language differences.

 As we turned our minds to home, we realised there were still no jobs and places to live on the horizon, and reluctantly admitted that our long trip wasn’t going to happen for a couple of years.
 So, we decided that we really needed a longer break before attempting to resurrect our daily lives and booked flights to Queenstown.
-We based ourselves in Arthurs Point, just a few minutes out of Queenstown, for the next month.
+We based ourselves in Arthurs Point, just a few minutes out of Queenstown.
 The day after we arrived, all social distancing measures were lifted and New Zealand was officially covid-free.